Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/run-a-task.md

 <td>

-Populates the data source with a dynamic selection of objects which satisfies a condition, for example all <span style="FONT-STYLE: italic">employees working in a <span style="FONT-STYLE: italic">department.
+Populates the data source with a dynamic selection of objects which satisfies a condition, for example all *employees working in a department*.
 Follow the instructions in the [step-by-step procedure](../../../common-concepts/conditions.md) on how to define a condition.
 To read the objects from another data source instead of from the database, select the **Read Objects from Data Source** check box.
 In the **Read Objects from Data Source** list, select which data source to read objects from.

 </td>